Saturday, 7 April 2018

 Catherine of Braganza Part I

-However her Catholicism was to be a factor in making her not very popular in England.
-At the time, Catholics were feared and hated and a Catholic queen was not likely to be well thought of.
+However, her Catholicism was to be a factor in making her not very popular in England.
+At the time, Catholics were feared and hated.
 Charles’s chief mistress was the selfish and arrogant Barbara Palmer.
 Although Charles insisted that his wife was to be treated with respect, Barbara was too thoughtless to do this consistently.
-Catherine tried to refuse to have his mistres as one of her ladies, but Charles firmly, even harshly insisted on her having Barbara at court..
-He dismissed her Portuguese attendants who were prudish and old-fashioned and who attracted derision at court.
+Catherine tried to refuse to have his mistres as one of her ladies, but Charles firmly insisted on her having Barbara at court..
+He dismissed her Portuguese attendants, who were prudish and old-fashioned and who attracted derision at court.
 Charles has a reputation of being a “merry Monarch” but he had a darker side and was capable of being harsh at times.

 Subscribe to: